 Usage Alerts and Notifications

-Telecommunications Service Providers must offer Spend-Management Tools to help customers budget their Telecommunication device usage.
+Licensees must offer Spend-Management Tools to help Consumers manage their ICT Service usage.
 These tools must include at least one option that does not require use of the internet.
-Service Providers must also offer free information on how to obtain and use the Spend-Management Tools.
+Licensees must also offer free information on how to access and use the Spend-Management Tools.

-Service Providers must provide customers with Usage Notifications that indicate when the customer has used certain amounts of their Data allowance and if the customer is incurring additional data use fees.
+Where a Consumer’s Tariff Plan includes an allowance of Data, Licensees must provide the Consumer with usage notifications that indicate when the Customer has used certain amounts of the included Data allowance.
+The notification must indicate if the customer is incurring additional Data usage fees for usage in excess of their included Data allowance.

 Billing Requirements

-A licensee must issue bills to post-paid consumers at regular intervals not exceeding one month, unless otherwise agreed with the consumer.
+A Licensee must issue bills to Consumers with one or more Post-Paid Services at regular intervals not exceeding one month, unless otherwise agreed with the Consumer.

 Bills must be:

-accurate, complete, and clearly itemized.
+accurate, complete, and clearly itemised;

 presented in a format that is easy to read and understand; and

-delivered in the consumer’s preferred format (paper or electronic) wherereasonably practicable.
+delivered in a format as specified in the Critical Information Summary or the Consumer’s Consumer Contract.

 Each bill must contain at least the following:

-the billing period.
+the billing period;

-a breakdown of charges for services used.
+a breakdown of charges for ICT Services used;

-any applicable discounts, credits, or adjustments.
+any applicable discounts, credits, or adjustments;

-the total amount due and payment due date.
+the total amount due and payment due date;

 details of accepted payment methods; and